 - Statewide.
 These applications are for projects that directly support statewide programs or services.
 There are two types of statewide projects: - 1.
-Regionally administered training programs from the multitype library cooperatives.

-For the regionally administered training programs, the maximum amount of funding that can be applied for is \$200,000.
-Division staff will provide the applicants with a maximum amount of funding for which they can apply for each regionally administered training program.

-2. All other projects that directly support statewide programs or services.
+Regionally administered training programs from the multitype library cooperatives. - Division staff will provide the applicants with a maximum amount of funding for which they can apply for each regionally administered training program. - All other projects that directly support statewide programs or services.
 Division staff will provide the applicant with a maximum amount of funding for which they can apply for each statewide project.

 The Division reserves the right to determine when a statewide project will no longer be funded.
-If such a determination is made, the Division will provide the notice of discontinuance to the subgrantee that administers the impacted program no later than June 30, [insert year].
+If such a determination is made, the Division will provide the notice of discontinuance to the subgrantee that administers the impacted program no later than June 30, 2024.
 In the next grant cycle, which will become the final year of the project, the subgrantee shall receive the same grant amount it was awarded in the previous year.